-The Commissioner has responsibility for setting a number of important grants that work to improve community safety on Merseyside.
+The Commissioner has responsibility for a number of important grants and funds that work to improve community safety on Merseyside.

 Crime and Disorder Reduction Grants

-Crime and disorder reduction grants are used to provide funding to any organisation that helps to tackle these issues in Merseyside.
+Crime and disorder reduction grants are used to provide funding to organisation which help to tackle these issues in Merseyside.

 Crime Prevention Fund

-The Commissioner's Crime Prevention Fund gives organisations, charities and social enteprises the opportunity to bid for up to £25,000 to help prevent crime and protect their communities.
+The Commissioner's Crime Prevention Fund gives organisations, charities and social enterprises the opportunity to bid for up to £25,000 to help prevent crime and protect their communities.

-The Fund, which was launched by Jane in 2015, is designed to stop problems before they occur, by reducing the opportunities for crime and by deterring people away from becoming involved in anti-social and criminal behaviour.
+This Fund is used to stop problems before they occur, by reducing the opportunities for crime and by deterring people away from becoming involved in anti-social and criminal behaviour.

 Police Property Act Fund